 Not every restaurant offers features or specials but I find the best time to tell your table is either as your dropping off their drinks (to give them some other options to think about while they’re checking out the menu and while their focus is on food) or not long after you have.

 Take food order

-I will write a separate blog post in the not too distant future to cover this (the post “6 tips for time management“ has now been posted).
-After you have written everything down and repeated the order (The importance of this is also covered in the above mentioned blog post) then go right away and ring in the order.
+(the post “6 Tips for Time Management“ has now been posted).
+After you have written everything down and repeated the order (The importance of this is also covered in the above-mentioned blog post) then go right away and ring in the order.